PuruVJ/puruvjdev4/src/blog/js-class-private-vs-ts-private.md

 }
 ```

-Pretty simple right?
+Pretty simple, right?
 We're just creating a class with two public and two private properties, and then we're timing how long it takes to access them a million times.

 Executing this is one line: